 - i.
 Hearings shall be conducted by a neutral and impartial hearing officer.
 Upon appointment, all hearing officers are authorized to administer oaths and issue subpoenas in conjunction with the proceedings before them. - ii.
 The school must prove the alleged student behavior by competent and substantial evidence. - iii.
 School cannot rely exclusively on hearsay evidence to meet its burden of proof. - iv.
-Students and parents have the right to call witnesses and present documentary evidence including, but not limited to, witness statements, incident reports, and audio and video recordings; and to question persons with information related to the incident. - Students and parents have the right to request and, upon request, the District must require, the presence and testimony of witnesses who are school employeesstaff. - vi.
-Students and parents have the right to request the presence and testimony of witnesses who are safety or law enforcement personnel-staff on campus, and the school shall take all reasonable steps to ensure their presence.
+Students and parents have the right to call witnesses and present documentary evidence including, but not limited to, witness statements, incident reports, and audio and video recordings; and to question persons with information related to the incident. - v.
+Students and parents have the right to request and, upon request, the District must require, the presence and testimony of witnesses who are school staff. - vi.
+Students and parents have the right to request the presence and testimony of witnesses who are safety or law enforcement staff on campus, and the school shall take all reasonable steps to ensure their presence. - vii.
+Students and parents have the right to request the presence and testimony of other students or witnesses to the event, and the school shall take all reasonable steps to ensure their presence.